Policies and FAQs

 Trip Registration Policy

-Registration takes place at the ORAC office.
-Registration is on a first come first serve basis.
 There are two payment categories for ORAC trips.
 Students/members refers to full-time students, part-time students, faculty and staff of WKU.
-Members also refers to all Preston Center members (faculty, staff, alumni).
+Members also refers to all Preston Center members (faculty, staff, and alumni).
 Guests/Non-members refers to participants not affiliated with WKU or members of the Preston Center.
 In order to participate guests/non-members must be sponsored by a person affiliated with WKU or a Preston Center member who is also participating in that trip.

 Trip Refund Policy